jefmud/minimus/README.md

 app.run()
 ```

 Minimus is pretty capable of serving as your web framework.
+If this is looking like Flask, yes definitely an homage.

 ## Forms Handling

 We can handle forms very similar to Bottle and Flask.
+This is going to look less like Flask and more like Pyramid and it's heritage of Paste.

 ```python
 from minimus import Minimus, parse_formvars, redirect, parse_querystring